maddran/maddran.github.io/_projects/99_finalscoresV1.markdown

 I set out to answer the question: **What are the most common final scores in NHL history?**

-However, that wouldn't make for a very interesting visualization.
-After much experimentation, I eventually chose to plot the distribution of final scores, split by home vs. away in a heat map.
+Well, the the answer is 3-2 for the home team and 3-2 for the away team; however, that wouldn't make for a very interesting visualization.
+So, after much experimentation, I chose to plot the distribution of final scores, split by home  in a heat map.